camptocamp/puppet-tdd-book/en/function/README.md

-Puppet Test Driven Development part IV: create a custom function Now that we have a custom type and provider to manage OpenLDAP databases, we will add two properties to manage <code>rootdn</code> and <code>rootpw</code> to declare the admin user of the database.
+# Create a custom function

+Now that we have a custom type and provider to manage OpenLDAP databases, we will add two properties to manage <code>rootdn</code> and <code>rootpw</code> to declare the admin user of the database.
 Normally, you should use the <code>slappasswd</code> tool to hash a password (by default, it used the SSHA algorithm, but we don't want to depend on this tool installed on the Puppet master, so we'll hash the clear password using a pure Ruby approach).

-Write the acceptance test
+## Write the acceptance test

 First, we'll write the acceptance test.
 We want to be able to connect to the database using admin credentials.
 Let's add a new context in <code>spec/acceptance/openldap_database_spec.rb</code>:

   context 'when setting rootdn and rootpw' do